Gayathri9232/Smart-Gesture-Controlled-Virtual-Mouse-Hand-Eye-Recognition-/README.md

-# Smart-Gesture-Controlled-Virtual-Mouse-Hand-Eye-Recognition-
+# virtualmouse
-This project introduces a virtual mouse system controlled by hand and eye gestures.
-It uses MediaPipe and OpenCV to track finger and facial movements in real time.
-The system enables touchless interaction, ideal for accessibility and contact-free environments.
+to run my code follow the steps:
+1) download my repository as a zip folder
+2) extract that folder and run the mlproject.py file that the the main file which uses two different codes and images in it